drewadams/playwright-structure/README.md

 1. Clone this repository to your local repo.
 2. Init playwright with `npm init playwright`.
-3. Install Playwright with `npx playwright install`
+3. Make sure you update the default folder name to be `tests`, or whatever you rename the folder to.
-4. Write your Playwright tests in the `tests/suites` folder.
+4. Install Playwright with `npx playwright install`
-5. Utilize the `screenshots` folder for the obvious.
+5. Write your Playwright tests in the `tests/suites` folder.